Federal Work Study

 2. Have the student fill out the Short-Term/Temporary Employment Application (they can download it as a PDF, sign it and send it to you.

-3. Department/Supervisor can fill out the Student Employment Confirmation (new microsoft form) and then they will recieve an email from Adobe sign with a link to the full template Student Employment Confirmation.
+3. Department/Supervisor can fill out the Student Employment Confirmation and then wait to receive a link to the full template Student Employment Confirmation.
 They will be required to attach the Student Application, Referral & Job Description (filled out and signed digitally) before submitting.

 4. The forms will be delegated electronically for processing.